GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/05.741-750/07.Children-of-the-King/docs.md

 ---
+title: |
-title: 747.
-Children of the King
+    747. Children of the King - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 747.
+Children of the King.
+Children of the heav'nly King As we journey, sweetly sing; Sing your Saviour's worthy praise, Glorious in his works and ways.
+    keywords:  |
-    keywords: Christ in Song, Children of the King, Children of the heav&#039;nly King,
+        Christ in Song, adventhymnals, advent hymnals, Children of the King, Children of the heav'nly King.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 747. CHILDREN OF THE KING
+####  Christ in Song,

 ```txt
 1.